impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 ```
   local words completions
 ```
-According to [Linuxtopia](https://web.archive.org/web/20220628155250/https://www.linuxtopia.org/online_books/advanced_bash_scripting_guide/localvar.html), "A variable declared as local is one that is visible only within the block of code in which it appears.
+According to [Linuxtopia](https://web.archive.org/web/20220628155250/https://www.linuxtopia.org/online_books/advanced_bash_scripting_guide/localvar.html){:target="_blank" rel="noopener"}, "A variable declared as local is one that is visible only within the block of code in which it appears.
 It has local "scope".
 In a function, a local variable has meaning only within that function block."

 We confirm this when I update my script to make `bar` local: